 National union movements for this possibility.
 The US has have attempted to use 'soft' coordination of their groups in the European sphere.
-It could be said that they have been unsuccessful at real cross border operation.
-This is a result of the direct in the EU has not been realized in transactional relationship with its membership and the consequent national focus.
+It could be said that they have been unsuccessful at real cross border operation. transactional relationship with its membership and the consequent national focus.
 In this sense, trade unionism appears elitist in nature.
 It defines itself, its principles, and the desired results by that which it is not.
 So it is the workers against the management, the members against non-members and an industry against its competition.
 Trade unionism has consequently been linked with protectionism and a desire to retain Western industrial production against Far Eastern outsourcing.

 The flip side of this discussion has seen the political left effectively use the supranational level to access power at a systemic level.
-This access has offered a route to avoid the partisanship of integration offer an even greater national legislatures.
+This access has offered a national legislatures.
 Therefore the political left has had a route to realize some of their goals hence some of the protections enshrined in the Social Chapter despite neo-liberal protestations.
 The challenge is now to look beyond national borders to embrace a universal international labour and integrate the direct patronage associated with unionism.
 The principle of European citizenship offers one route to this.
 It has not been widely accepted.